-To obtain permission to publish images supplied to you for research purposes, please complete the 'permission to publish' form downloadable from the box on the right-hand side of this page and return it to the museum.
+To obtain permission to publish images supplied to you for research purposes, please complete the 'permission to publish' form downloadable from this page (see box on the right hand side) and return it to the museum.

-Information on rates for commercial publication can obtained by emailing firstname.lastname@example.org
+Information on rates for commercial publication can obtained from the museum photographer by emailing email@example.com

 This guidance is intended to help academics planning REF impact as part of grant applications.

 One aspect of assessing impact under REF involves engaging the public with research.
 Durham’s University Museums can work with academic partners to help achieve this kind of impact.

 Key points regarding this kind of impact include:

 - Public engagement activities must show ‘a distinctive contribution of the department’s research’ – there must be a clear link between defined research outcomes and the impact

 - The impact case study must clearly define the SIGNIFICANCE or BENEFITS arising from the public engagement activity.
 This must go beyond showing how the research was disseminated.
 Creating an exhibition is not enough: evaluation of that exhibition is vital if benefit is to be demonstrated.